Heelys Kids Shoes – Is Your Child in Danger?

 Football, basketball, and bicycle accidents are the most common causes of fractures among children.
-Studies show that the children who suffered most of the injuries from Heely’s did not follow the instructions or wear the suggested protection.
+Studies show that the children who suffered most of the injuries from Heely’s did not follow the instructions or wore the suggested protection.

 If your children have been asking you for a pair of Heelys for some time now, and you promised them that they could have them, then be prepared.
 Provide your child with safety gear when using their Heelys in skate mode.
 The manufacturer even states that children should wear a helmet, wrist guards, knee pads, and elbow pads when wearing the shoes.

 Don’t worry, we have fitted hundreds of these roller shoes and we haven’t had a single issue with them.
 This reminds me that providing your child with the correct shoe size is crucial to keep your child’s stability and comfort when wearing these shoes.
-I actually wrote an article where I describe the simplest, yet most effective way to figure out your child’s foot size from home:

 With obesity becoming a major concern among young children, people say that their children are better off “heeling” than watching TV and playing video games.
 Children love Heelys, and every time they come to the shoe store with their parents, they won’t leave without asking if they can get a pair of Heelys.
 Most parents tell them that ” it’s not the right time”.

 The funny thing is that those children will come back to the shoe store with their grandparents, who are more than happy to please their grandchildren, even if they don’t have a clue of what Heelys are!
 That’s how most children get their first pair of Heelys!

 Parents should be able to use their good judgment when it comes to Heelys.
 Most things out there can be dangerous, and you cannot protect your children from everything.